 - Underlayment: Underlayment is sometimes attached to vinyl flooring, and generally accounts for about 1mm of thickness.
 The underlayment helps with sound transfer and comfort underfoot.

 Vinyl Flooring Thickness

-- Where am I installing?
+- Where am I installing the vinyl flooring?

 - Will there be a lot of foot traffic in this area?